How should a marketing agency package and price GEO services?

 Early adopters of GEO services are seeing retainer retention rates increase by 15%, as clients view the service as "insurance" for their brand's future.

-However, the economics only work if you solve the "manual labor" problem.
-By leveraging automation tools like Superlines to handle the complex data tracking, agencies can build a high-margin service line that protects their clients’ brands in the age of AI.
+However, the economics only work if you solve the operational burden.
+By leveraging automation tools like Superlines to handle complex data tracking, agencies can build a scalable, high-margin service that helps protect and grow their clients’ presence in AI search.